Fill your College Details

 1. What is computer organization and architecture?

-Computer organization and architecture refers to the physical and logical design of computer systems, including hardware components and their interaction with software.
+Computer architecture and organization refer to the physical and logical design of computer systems, including hardware components and their interaction with software.

 2. How do computer architecture and organization designing for performance affect software?